This article explains how to find, view, and print documents. Via the Seattle Services Portal, you have access to three

 IMPORTANT: If you do not yet have a Seattle Services Portal Account, you must register before trying to log in.
 The contact information you provide during registration must match the contact information we have on record for your application.

 - Find the permit you are looking for.
-If you are not logged in or not a contact on the permit, enter your record number in Search All Records and click the search (magnifying glass) symbol, or use Find Existing (refer to How Do I Search Existing Records for more search tips).
+If you are not logged in or not a contact on the permit, click Go to All Records Search, enter the Record Number and click Search, or under Find Existing click Permits - Street Use (refer to How Do I Search Existing Records for more search tips).
 If you are logged in and a contact on the permit, you may search or locate your record in your My Records list by clicking My Records tab.
 Remember, if you are not logged in and a contact on the permit you can only view and print a permit; you are not able to view other documents.